 At this writing, Andie is four and a half, and basically a “normal kid” with various interests, strengths and challenges.
 She wears dresses often, because they’re pretty, and wears pants sometimes but not as often as her older sister.
 She has friends, mostly girls.
 Recently when an older cousin (who should have known better) said that Andie was really a boy, she became deflated: sad, quiet, withdrawn, for the rest of the day.
 Other times she is able to stand up for herself and correct the person without any apparent negative impact.

-The clear conclusion is that the anxiety, depression, and suicidality that has long been associated with child transgenderism (previously called gender identity disorder) is not inherent, but rather is the result of bullying, rejection, disrespect, and discrimination.
+The clear conclusion is that the anxiety, depression, and suicidality that has long been associated with a child being transgender (previously called gender identity disorder) is not inherent, but rather is the result of bullying, rejection, disrespect, and discrimination.
 When the maltreatment is not present, transgender children have about the same range of mental health issues as other children.
 The slightly elevated anxiety may reflect the extra challenges associated with being a transgender child, that can persist even in a supportive environment.

 Note: Andie’s name and details have been altered for confidentiality, despite the fact that Andie and her parents requested that her real name and details be used.
 My rationale is that Andie is not old enough to make a choice that could impact her as a teen and adult.
 As a socially transitioned transgender child, her preference for openness is appropriate.
 Even so, in an only partially transitioned society, I chose to exercise caution on her behalf.
 When she is older, she can write her own blog posts if she wants to.